ExecutiveSearchAI/outreach-sdk/README.rst

     >   --scope prospects.read \
     >   --scope prospects.write > credentials.json

-To reuse existing credentials, refer to the sample script in the examples directory and implement your own read and save logic based on where and how your credentials are stored.
+To reuse existing credentials, refer to the `sample script <https://github.com/ExecutiveSearchAI/outreach-sdk/tree/main/examples/existing_credentials_example.py>`_ in the examples directory.
+You may need to implement your own read and save logic based on where and how your credentials are stored.

 Example Usage